Flash Fiction Armagh

 Réamonn Ó Ciaráin, Armagh author of Laoch na Laochra: Scéal Chúchulainn, and Chúchulainn: Ulster’s Greatest Hero, will help curate the submissions.

 It is free to enter, but please only submit up to three pieces of work.
+(From January 2020 – Due to the high number of submissions we will only be accepting one piece of work per person for each event going forward.)

 - You must be available to read at the event on 1st February 2020.